 Making simple modifications or future-proofing your home can help you maintain your independence and stay in your own home for longer.

 Future-proofing your home reduces the barriers that make it difficult for you to complete daily activities as you age.
-The aim is to create a safer, more comfortable living space that adapts to your needs over time.
+The aim is to create a safer, more comfortable living space that adapts to your needs in the long run.

 Some simple home modifications can help prevent accidents and injury from falls.
 This supports your mobility, allowing you to move around your house with confidence.